 Transform your carrier from a scary prison into an inviting retreat by leaving it out as part of your home’s landscape.
 Place it in a quiet corner where your cat likes to spend time, with the door permanently open.
 This demystifies the carrier and allows your cat to investigate it on their own terms.

 Add comfort items that smell like home and safety.
 A soft blanket or towel that carries your scent, or even better, one that your cat already loves, can work wonders.
 Consider adding a few treats or a small portion of their favorite food inside the carrier occasionally.
 This creates positive associations and might even turn the carrier into a special dining spot.
-The goal is to make the carrier feel like just another piece of furniture rather than an ominous warning of upcoming adventures.

 The Power of Positive Associations